On the regularity of axisymmetric, swirl-free solutions of the Euler equation in four and higher dimensions: Anti-parallel vortex tubes

-In this section, we will discuss a geometric scenario for the finite-time blowup of axisymmetric, swirl-free solutions of the Euler equation in four and higher dimensions.
-This scenario will involve vorticities which are odd with respect to $z$ and nonnegative for $z>0$.
+In this section, we will discuss the special case of colliding anti-parallel vortex tubes.
+This scenario will involve vorticities which are odd with respect to $z$ and positive for $z>0$.
 We will begin by deriving a special form of the Biot-Savart law that applies to vorticities which are odd with respect to $z$.